Bhavana-s-iiitb/ASIC-Design/Openlane Workshop/README.md

+# Digital VLSI SoC Design and Planning

+## Day 1 - Inception of open-source EDA, OpenLANE and Sky130 PDK
 #### 1. Run 'picorv32a' design synthesis using OpenLANE flow and generate necessary outputs.

 Commands to invoke the OpenLANE flow and perform synthesis